-In some situations, your Agents might see time displayed as something like 1d 26h.
-This happens when an starts and stops for a period of less than a day (for example, 7 hours in an 8 hour working day).
+In some situations, your agents might see time displayed as something like 1d 26h.
+This happens when time counting starts and stops for a period of less than a day (for example, 7 hours in an 8 hour working day).